-Vinita specializes in complex litigation, products liability claims, and toxic torts.
-Ms. Banthia is experienced in all phases of litigation, including drafting pleadings, drafting discovery requests and responses, managing large scale document reviews and productions, motion practice, and trial preparation.
+Vinita is an Associate in Archer’s Environmental Law Practice Group, where she specializes in complex environmental litigation, products liability claims, and toxic torts.
+She brings to bear her scientific knowledge and experience.
+Vinita concentrates her practice on pursuing and defending complex environmental matters, focusing on issues related to corporate successorship and liability, cleanup and response costs, soil and groundwater contamination, diminution in value to property, and Natural Resource Damages.
+Vinita is experienced in all phases of litigation, including drafting pleadings, drafting discovery requests and responses, managing large scale document reviews and productions, motion practice, and trial preparation.

-Vinita received her law degree from the University of Minnesota Law School where she worked as a Student Advocate representing and defending students accused of misconduct on campus such as plagiarism, academic dishonesty, dormitory violations, as well as sexual harassment and sexual assault.
-Vinita served as President and Vice President of the South Asian Law Student Association, as well as the Articles Editor of the Minnesota Journal of Law, Science & Technology.
+Vinita received her law degree from the University of Minnesota Law School, where she worked as a Student Advocate representing and defending students accused of misconduct on campus such as plagiarism, academic dishonesty, dormitory violations, as well as sexual harassment and sexual assault.
+Vinita served as Co-President of the South Asian Law Student Association, as well as the Articles Editor of the Minnesota Journal of Law, Science & Technology.
 She was the recipient of the University of Minnesota Public Service Award and the Ramsey County Bar Association Diversity Scholarship.

-While at the University of Minnesota Law School, Vinita served as a law clerk at the University of Minnesota Office of the General Counsel, working on issues of intellectual property, regulatory compliance, contractual relations, as well as a range of litigation matters.
+While at the University of Minnesota Law School, Vinita served as a law clerk at the University of Minnesota Office of the General Counsel, working on issues of intellectual property, regulatory compliance, and contractual relations.
 She was a law clerk at a patent prosecution firm, working on patents related to medical devices, gene sequences, and agricultural inventions.
 Vinita served as a judicial extern to then-Chief Judge Michael Davis in the United States District Court for the District of Minnesota.

 - Contract Fundamentals A to Z: Breach of Contract and Choice of Law, Minnesota State Bar Association (Sept.
 2019)